isntpythonasnake/Gateweaver-UE5/README.md

 ## Things to note
 There are a few limitations with this portal that I'm unable to resolve at this time:
-1. ~~Portals have 2 collision boxes, PlayerNearby that detects when the player is near a portal, and PlayerTeleport teleports the player.
+1. Portals have 2 collision boxes, PlayerNearby that detects when the player is near a portal, and PlayerTeleport teleports the player.
 The problem is the latter collision box has to be placed **behind** the portal to give the impression of walking into a portal.
-This means that you can't place portals directly on walls where physics collisions are enabled.~~ **Bypassed by using a static mesh instead of a collision box inside the portal surface itself.**
+This means that you can't place portals directly on walls where physics collisions are enabled.

+## Bugs
+- ~~Camera tilted on the roll axis when the linked portal is rotated.~~
+- ~~Camera flickers when player rotates their camera behind a portal.~~

 ## TODO
 - [X] Portals can teleport player and keep their velocity, including launching players when entered with momentum.